alexdima/monaco-editor/README.md

 <br/>
 * Q: What is the relationship between VS Code's version and the Monaco Editor's version?
 * A: None.
 The Monaco Editor is a library and it reflects directly the source code.
-It will therefore break far more often than the API of VS Code, especially if we need to break it to make things fast, work better in VS Code, etc. But the editor has overall a pretty steady battle-tested API.

 <br/>
 * Q: I've written an extension for VS Code, will it work on the Monaco Editor in a browser?